pacific-hake/hake-assessment/README.md

 _____________________________________________________________

 ## 2023/2024 Update - Complete rewrite of code
-* Now a true R package
+* Now a true R package.
 * Converted all document code from Sweave with LaTeX to Rmarkdown.
-See the [Rmarkdown reference guide](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf) for help on this syntax
+See the [Rmarkdown reference guide](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf) for help on this syntax.
-* Standardize all code filenames by category and one function per file
+* Standardize all code filenames by category and one function per file.
 * All document text rewritten to conform to Rmarkdown standards.
 * Incorporates `bookdown` package for document building.
 * `r4ss` package now only used for loading of outputs, not for any figures